-So you know what is a microservice, you also probably know what is an API, or more in particular what is a REST API.
-But.. do you also know what tcpdump is?
-If not, let me explain why do I think it is a great tool when working with APIs.
+You probably know what a microservice is, you also probably know about APIs, and in particular REST APIs.
+But… do you also know what tcpdump is?
+Let me explain why do I think it is one of the best tools when working with APIs.

 Sometimes when I think about what I use on my daily work, my favorite tools and software, what comes to my mind first is the IDE or the editor of choice for the task.
 Or if I think of something even more critical to me well Ubuntu, Firefox… things I can’t replace without crying a lot.
 Or maybe more specific tools like Postman or git.
 But I never think of small things, those that you have or install in almost every single machine you ssh in!

 This post is for one of those small things that are always there when needed (or as far as an apt-get install command away) and that can save you hours of time easily.
-This post, as you have guessed, is for tcpdump.
+This post is for tcpdump.

-After that they separated the packet capture and filtering logic into a library so other applications could benefit from it, and this is how libpcap was released.
+After that they separated the packet capture and filtering logic into a library so other applications could benefit from it, and libpcap was released.

-Finally they also defined a file format (*.pcap) so that all these applications could store and share traffic captures easily.
+Finally they also defined a file format (*.pcap) that all these applications could use to store and share traffic captures easily.

 Such a great engineering work!
-Almost 30 years have passed and we still use it and love it.
-Oh and tcpdump/libpcap is free software (BSD license) by the way, which means you can use it both in free and non-free software.
+Almost 30 years have passed and we still use it.
+Oh and tcpdump/libpcap is free software (BSD license), which means you can use it both in free and non-free software.

-Well, that is just one command.
+Well, that is just one command away.
 Two if you have to install tcpdump.
-You can see both requests and responses, in real time, in your terminal.
-Isn’t it awesome????
-You can filter them, store them to inspect them later with Wireshark… still not impressed?
-Oh come on, you can feel like Cypher watching what’s going on with all those hidden bytes hitting your API!
+You can see both requests and responses, in real time, in your terminal. 🤯 You can filter them, store them to inspect them later with Wireshark… still not impressed?
+Oh come on, you can feel like Cypher watching what’s going on with all those bytes hitting your API!

 In a world embracing microservices, where JSON APIs are everywhere tcpdump is more useful than ever.
-I am not saying you should not use other methods to store and analyze traffic, cause there are really good ways to do that (I personally like Kibana and Logstash for example) but you don’t need that complexity to just see traffic on a machine.
+I am not saying you should not use other methods to store and analyse traffic, cause there are really good ways to do that (I personally like the ELK stack) but you don’t need that complexity to just see traffic on a machine.

 There are visual tools too, like Fiddler and Charles, but you can’t use them on a remote machine when all you have is an ssh connection.

-So don’t panic when you start to see TCP flags and keep in mind that one HTTP call is not just one packet on TCP.
-Here is an image, it shows how a few packets look like with tcpdump.
-It is just a GET request from the browser to http://www.tcpdump.org/tcpdump_man.html.
+So don’t panic when you start to see TCP flags, weird symbols and dots.
+And keep in mind that one HTTP call is not just one packet on TCP.

 - Third packet is an ACK from my machine.
-This completes the famous 3 way handshake and means the TCP connection has been established.
+This completes the famous 3 way handshake and it means the TCP connection has been established.
+Good job TCP 😄

-- The 4th packet is the actual request from my browser, requesting /tcpdump_man.html to the server
+- The 4th packet is the actual request that I made, finally, requesting /qod to the server.

-Ok, now that we are no longer scared about tcpdump let’s see some examples.
+Ok, now that we are no longer scared of tcpdump let’s see some examples.
 First of all, if you just run tcpdump you will see all the traffic from and to your machine.
+There is a lot going on and it can go FAST.
 That’s not very useful, you need filters depending on what you are looking for.
-So here are a few scenarios:

 Capture traffic on localhost

-You want to see traffic from your machine to your machine.
-If you have an API running on localhost:8080 and you are throwing request with Postman for example, you can use this command:
+Lets imagine you want to see traffic from your machine to your machine.
+If you have an API running on localhost:8080 that is receiving requests from your own machine, like when using Postman, you can use this command:

 sudo tcpdump port 8080 -i lo